 You aim to recover damages for loss and damage you have suffered because of those injuries.

-Let's you suffer an injury at work and you sue your employer for your work injury to recover damages.
+An example of a common law claim for damages could be if you suffer an injury at work and you sue your employer for your work injury to recover damages.

 Or where you sue the driver of a vehicle for causing you injury in a motor vehicle accident.

 What Are Damages In A Common Law Claim?

 When we talk about “damages”, we are talking about compensation for pain & suffering.
 Other damages are also sought for:

 loss of income

 medical expenses and care costs (all past and future losses)